lukasbach/obsidian-code-files/README.md

 The plugin adds a code editor view to Obsidian.
 The code editor uses the powerful [Monaco Editor](https://microsoft.github.io/monaco-editor/), which also powers VS Code.

+*__🚀 New Feature: The plugin now also supports editing individual code blocks from Markdown files in an embedded Monaco Editor instance.
+Read [below](#new-feature-code-block-editing).__*

 **Caveat: This plugin currently relies on hosted dependencies and thus needs an internet connection.
 Read [below](#caveat-online-dependency) for more information.**